 SPECTRA'S HAVE BAD CAPS!
 They will need replacing.
 The bottom line is that Motorola bought trash caps.
 They leak acid that will eat the board and traces beyond practical repair.
 It requires good soldering skills and a little patience, but is not rocket science.
-Click on the photo to see a step by step tutorial on changing out caps in your Spectra.
-If you decline the attempt, the link provided also offers affordable service.

 Why an MTX-9000?

 All my hand held radios are Jedi, so it makes sense to add a radio that requires the same battery, charger, speaker mic, etc. Besides, it's a Motorola!

 Selecting the correct antenna for your Motorola Jedi is simple.
 Color and length is important.
 Red applies to four different antennas, so length becomes a factor.
 See the chart below to select the correct antenna.

 137-174 MHz wide band 203 mm red 136-151 MHz heliflex 195 mm yellow 151-162 MHz heliflex 183 mm black 162-174 MHz heliflex 172 mm blue 380-435 MHz stubby heliflex 88 mm red (early 86 mm units 403-433 MHz) 435-470 MHz stubby heliflex 81 mm green 470-512 MHz stubby heliflex 79 mm black 403-512 MHz wide band 130 mm light grey